Ethiopia Energy Information

 Renewable in % Electricity Production

-Ethiopia plans to develop 25 GW of renewables by 2030 under its Climate Resilient Green Economy Initiative (CRGE), of which 22 GW are hydropower, 2 GW are wind, and 1 GW is geothermal.
+Ethiopia plans to develop 25 GW of renewables by 2030 under its 20-year Climate Resilient Green Economy Initiative (CRGE) strategy (2010-2030), comprising 22 GW of hydropower, 2 GW of wind, and 1 GW of geothermal.

 The MoWIE has been contemplating the possibility of introducing a feed-in tariff system.
 A draft bill was prepared and submitted to the MoWIE by EEA in 2012, but it has not been passed into law yet due to the lack of private sector participation.
 The revision process is still in progress.